Ribeye steak cooked in an Air Fryer

-You love cooking meats in your air fryer, but when it comes to cooking them at the right temperature, the process isn't completely black and white.
+If you love cooking in your air fryer, you've probably learned that to cooking meat to the right temperature isn't completely black and white.

 Why?
 Because of a little phenomenon known as carryover cooking.